nfdi-de/section-metadata-wg-onto/recommendations/D_Development_Best_Practices/README.md

 3. **URI/Identifier Space** - Each terminology must have a unique IRI that identifies it.
-All entities defined within the terminology (not including entities imported from other terminologies) must have a unique IRI within a single namespace, which is ideally derived from the terminology’s own IRI.
+All entities defined within the terminology (not including entities imported from other terminologies) must have a unique IRI within a single namespace, which is ideally derived from the terminology's own IRI.
    The terminology IRI must resolve to a machine-readable version of the terminology (in a format suitable according to Principle 2).
    - Derived from OBO Foundry principle #3, without the additional OBO-specific